NMSSM neutralino dark matter for CDF II $W$-boson mass and muon $g-2$ and the promising prospect of direct detection: Experimental constraints and measurements

+In the one-loop level, the Feynman diagrams in the NMSSM are identical to those in the MSSM, but their relevant couplings can differ.
+The involving diagrams are $\tilde\chi_1^0$ and $\tilde{\mu}$ exchanging in one loop as well as $\tilde\chi_1^\pm$ and $\tilde{\nu}_\mu$ exchanging in the other loop, as shown in Fig.\ref{fig:feynman_g2}.

-\begin{itemize} \item \underline{\textbf{The charged SUSY particle mass}}\\ The most conservative limit of charged SUSY particle mass is from the LEP2\footnote{\url{http://lepsusy.web.cern.ch/lepsusy/www/inoslowdmsummer02/charginolowdm_pub.html}}.
-The limit for chargino is $m_{\chi^\pm}>91.9\gev$, but we simply require chargino and slepton to be heavier than $100\gev$.
-Constraints from LHC to low scale electroweak and sfermion sector are rather severe.
+\item {\textbf{The charged SUSY particle mass}}\\ The most conservative limit of charged SUSY particle mass is from the LEP2~\cite{LEP II}.
+The limit for chargino is $m_{\tilde\chi^\pm}>91.9\gev$, but we require chargino and slepton to be heavier than $100\gev$.
+Constraints from LHC to low-scale electroweak and sfermion sectors are rather severe.
 However, the constraints can be weakened when scenarios with compressed mass spectra are considered.
-We examine our samples against ATLAS $\sqrt{s}=13$ TeV with 139 fb$^{-1}$ luminosity analyses including 2 leptons plus missing energy~\cite{1908.08215} and 2 leptons plus missing energy with jets \cite{1911.12606}.
-In this work, the $95\%$ C.L. contours in Fig.~\ref{fig:cons} of Ref.~\cite{1908.08215} are implemented as a hard cut in our MCMC scans.
+We examine our samples against ATLAS $\sqrt{s}=13$ TeV with 139 fb$^{-1}$ luminosity analyses, including two leptons plus missing energy~\cite{1908.08215} and two leptons plus missing energy with jets \cite{1911.12606}.